 To help break the ice with this “new cosmological theory,” here’s a simple and game-changing point: as students of these papers, what we’re considering is not how (linear) gravity may have nudged galaxies around for a mere 13 billion years.
 What we’re exploring is The Urantia Book story of how 70 major sectors were “force-organized” (in place) within a sheet of segregata centered on nether Paradise.
 And that this happened hundreds of billions of years before any spirals began to form in the outer space levels.
 And that an ancient, central and relatively small “grand universe” needs to be distinguished from the far younger systems we can see evolving in the outer space levels of a vastly larger “master universe.”

-These are the sort of things I explore (in a Urantia Book-reader-friendly way!) in that video, to be recorded in four parts (1.
-Foundations, 2.
-Mass & Matter, 3.
-Dark Islands, 4.
-Milky Way).
-Click here to view Part 1 (Foundations)
+These are the sort of things I explore (in a Urantia Book-reader-friendly way!) in that video, being recorded in four parts (4A: Foundations, 4B: Mass & Matter, 4C: Dark Islands, 4D: Milky Way).

 If anyone would like to help adjust the content and presentation in these videos, please let me know!